 In 2015 I completed a 300hr training with Shiva Rea, and am now a certified Prana Vinyasa® teacher as well as Yoga Trance Dance® facilitator - which has now been rebranded as Rhythm & Flow.

 As well as a love for asana, my path towards Yoga also strongly involves philosophy, bhakti, meditation and self study.
 I completed an Honours Degree in Religious Studies at Victoria University Wellington in 2003 (studying mostly at Eastern traditions including Yoga) and was initiated in to the Himalayan Yoga Tradition (meditation and philosophy) in 2012.
 I trained in massage at both the London College of Massage and Mudita Thai Yoga Massage school.
-I trained with Anne Malone in sound healing in 2017, and often bring instruments to my classes for students to enjoy the healing power of vibration or chanting.
+I also more recently trained with Anne Malone in sound healing in 2017, and with Jonathan Weeks in Shamanic Practices (2018) often bring these elements to my classes.

 My own asana practice and classes pivot around enquiry and exploration of movement and mind - always with full awareness of breath and honest feeling of the body.
 I work with reference to the elements, seasonal changes, and chakras - Hamonising our own body's with the ebb and flow of the planet and the larger cycles we are part of.
-I am interested in the experience of fluidity, grace, grounding & intelligent alignment of the body along with stillness and reflection.
+I am interested in exploring concepts within our experience of movement such as connection, gravity, internal and external space, grounding, radiance, breath, stillness and reflection

 I hope to inspire others towards a positive and attentive relationship with their body, heart and mind.
 I am less interested in fitting people into poses and more concerned with helping people start to understand and know themselves exactly as they are, right now.